Core Concepts

 Double Entry Accounting

 Abivia Ledger implements a double entry accounting system.
 This means that for every transaction, debits and credits must be in balance.
-If the business purchases a box of paper for $100 with cash (a debit account), then the account representing cash decreases by $100 and the account representing office expenses (a credit account) increases by $100.
+If the business purchases a box of paper for $100 with cash (a debit account), then the account representing cash decreases by $100 and the account representing office expenses (another debit account) increases by $100.

 Double-entry systems are the only way to maintain an accurate representation of the financial state of a business.
 Many single entry systems can generate revenue or expenses without a balancing transaction and this makes errors extremely hard to identify.